-The Anker Rechargeable LED Flashlight wins our Best Value category.
+The Anker Rechargeable LED Flashlight is our best value pick.
 The Anker is a slim rechargeable flashlight with 900 lumens of power.
-The Anker comes with a micro USB charging cable and is water- and shock-resistant.
-It requires six hours of charging time and comes with an 18-month warranty.
+The Anker comes with a micro USB charging cable and is water and shock resistant.
+It provides up to six hours of brightness in medium-beam mode and comes with an 18-month warranty.

 The Anker is a tough flashlight despite being so compact.
-Most importantly, the Anker has our favorite feature of all the flashlights listed: it is able to stand on its end and operate as a lamp in the event of an emergency.
+Most importantly, the Anker has our favorite feature of all the flashlights listed: it is able to stand on its end and operate as a lamp if necessary during an emergency.

-Quality, however, may be the issue for Anker.
+Quality, however, may be the issue.
 Users have reported that this flashlight gets too hot too quickly.
-Others have reported that the batteries have started leaking.
+Others have reported that the batteries leak.
 These are big issues.
 A minor but frustrating issue is that in order to select the desired lighting setting, the user has to cycle through the other settings first.

-The STANLEY SL3HS Rechargeable Flashlight is a rugged, spotlight-style flashlight, and it’s taking our Honorable Mention role.
-STANLEY is a trusted name in the tool world, providing quality tools and equipment for a very long time.
+The STANLEY SL3HS Rechargeable Flashlight is a rugged, spotlight-style flashlight, and it is our honorable mention.
+STANLEY is a trusted name in the tool world and has been creating quality tools and equipment for a very long time.
 This rechargeable flashlight is solidly and ruggedly built for heavy-duty work.

-The construction is the strong side of the STANLEY SL3HS.
+The construction is the flashlight's strongest point.
 It’s built to be rugged and dependable, making it ideal for use in the garage, workshop, or bouncing around in your vehicle.
-The ergonomic pistol grip makes handling easy.
-The SL3HS can be charged via wall charger or vehicle charger so it’s always ready.
+The ergonomic pistol grip makes it easy to handle.
+The SL3HS can be charged using a wall charger or vehicle charger, so it’s always ready.

 Some users question the battery life of the SL3HS.
 There have been complaints about the battery not holding a charge after a few months.
-Also, some users complain that the flashlight has stopped working altogether after a few months.
+Also, some users complain that the flashlight has stopped working altogether after a short period of use.

 - Be mindful of light output as this will impact how you can use your rechargeable flashlight.
 LED bulbs are measured in lumens.
 A flashlight with less than 100 lumens is not suitable for outdoor use but is fine for emergency blackouts.
 For outdoor use, look for anything between 100 and 300 lumens.